Blues, greens and unexpected pairings — we lift the lid on the 2026 paint trends and how to use them in your home

 kitchen colour drenched in pale pink

-Soft and soothing shades reminiscent of nature will remain top of the list in the 2026 paint trends (Image credit: Benjamin Moore)
+Soft and soothing shades reminiscent of nature will be seen on walls in 2026 (Image credit: Benjamin Moore)

 Of all the experts we spoke to, one message was loud and clear when it comes to the 2026 paint trends.
 The nature-based shades which we saw grow in popularity in 2025, are here to stay.

-"Expect to see timeless tones with natural depth, and mid neutrals with warm undertones used to define calm, comforting spaces.
+"Timeless tones with natural depth, and mid neutrals with warm undertones will be used to define calm, comforting spaces.
 We’ve seen these shades dominate our top 20 colours recently, which we’re taking as a sign that timeless shades aren’t going anywhere."

 So why are we still leaning towards nature for our paint trends inspiration?